 You should start every programming assignment from scratch and use your experience from

-We will not be giving out "solutions" to even lab assignments.
+We will not be giving out "solutions" to lab assignments either.
 If your code is not working,

-you are expected to come to office hours and helpdesk hours to seek help, although none of the
+you are expected to come to office hours to seek help, although none of the

 is that if you are not proficient at programming and debugging, you need to be prepared to spend a lot

 of time getting good at programming and debugging!